 - Click OK on at the bottom of the Add Service Group window.
 The group is added.
 On the left pane of the Cluster Manager (Java Console) window, the service group is shown under the cluster name.
 On the Status tab, the group is shown Offline on each system. - In the left pane, double-click the db2 group1 service group.
 The types of resources that you can configure for the group appear: Db2udb, DiskGroup, IP, Mount, NIC, and Volume. - Double-click the Db2udb resource type.
 Select the resource db2udb, which is under the Db2udb type.
 Click the Properties tab. - On the Properties tab for the db2udb resource, a list of Type Specific Attributes is shown.
 Click the Edit icon for each attribute you want to configure.
 In the Edit Attribute window, enter the necessary attribute value information.
 For example, enter the db2inst1 as the value for DB2InstOwner. - DB2InstOwner and DB2InstHome are required attributes.
-You must edit these attributes. - Assign values for the DiskGroup, IP, Mount, NIC, and Volume resources in the same manner as you assigned values to the db2udb resource: double-click the type to display the resource and select the resource.
-With the Properties tab visible, you can edit the Type Specific Attributes. - For a list of the required attributes and their descriptions, see the Veritas Cluster Server Bundled Agents Reference Guide. - Enable the resources in db2 group1.
+You must edit these attributes.

+- Assign values for the DiskGroup, IP, Mount, NIC, and Volume resources in the same manner as you assigned values to the db2udb resource: double-click the type to display the resource and select the resource.
+With the Properties tab visible, you can edit the Type Specific Attributes. - For a list of the required attributes and their descriptions, see the Cluster Server Bundled Agents Reference Guide. - Enable the resources in db2 group1.
 Right-click each resource and select Enabled in the drop-down menu.
-If necessary, make the configuration read and write. - Click the Save and Close Configuration icon. - Click the Online Service Group icon. - In the window, select the service group and the system that you want to bring online.
+If necessary, make the configuration read and write. - Click the Save and Close Configuration icon. - 8 Click the Online Service Group icon. - In the window, select the service group and the system that you want to bring online.
 Click the system where you want to bring it online.
 Click OK.
 Click Yes at the confirmation question.

 Note: VCS Single Cluster Manager (Java Console) is no longer packaged with VCS.
-Symantec recommends use of the Veritas Operations Manager (VOM) to manage, monitor and report on multi-cluster environments.
+Symantec recommends use of the Veritas InfoScale Operations Manager to manage, monitor and report on multi-cluster environments.
 You can download VOM at http://go.symantec.com/vom.
-If you wish to continue using the VCS Single Cluster Manager, you can get it at no charge at the http://go.symantec.com/vcsm_download website.